-

 Are hostile acquisitions a common feature?

-Hostile takeovers are still rare in Brazil, considering most public companies have a controlling shareholder or controlling group.
-Due to the recent increase in companies with dispersed ownership or minority control, the expectation is that such takeover bids will become more frequent.
+Hostile takeovers remain relatively rare in Brazil, largely because most public companies are controlled by a single shareholder or a controlling group.
+However, due to the recent increase in companies with dispersed ownership or minority control, the expectation is that hostile takeover bids will become more common in the future.

 -